Andrew Tate is charged with rape and human trafficking in Romania

 BUCHAREST, Romania (AP) — Divisive social media personality Andrew Tate and his brother, Tristan, have been charged with rape, human trafficking and forming a criminal gang to exploit women, prosecutors in Romania said Tuesday.

-Romania's anti-organized crime agency, DIICOT, said prosecutors filed the charges against the brothers, who are both British-U.S. dual citizens, along with two Romanian women.
+Romania’s anti-organized crime agency, DIICOT, said prosecutors filed the charges against the brothers, who are both British-U.S. dual citizens, along with two Romanian women in a court in the capital Bucharest.

+One defendant raped an alleged victim twice in March 2022, according to the statement.

-The Tate brothers and the two Romanian suspects were detained in late December in Romania's capital Bucharest.
+The Tate brothers and the two Romanian suspects were detained in late December in Bucharest.
 The brothers won an appeal on March 31 to be moved from police custody to house arrest.

 Prosecutors have ordered the confiscation of assets from the Tate brothers including 15 luxury cars, luxury watches and about $3 million they held in cryptocurrency, the agency’s statement said.